An Environmental Product Declaration (EPD) will quantify and demonstrate the environmental performance of your construction or manufactured product.

 -

-A consultant-led approach is usually most cost-effective for manufacturers with fewer than 25 product categories.
-Consultants do the complex work associated with life cycle assessments, can find the most cost-efficient route to verifying and publishing EPDs and can project manage the process for you.
-For manufacturers with large numbers of products, it may be more cost-efficient to invest in a software solution and training-up in-house staff to conduct the LCAs.
+Usually, a consultant-led approach is most cost-effective for manufacturers with fewer than 25 product categories.
+Consultants do the complex work associated with life cycle assessments, then find the most cost-efficient route to verifying and publishing EPDs.
+In addition, consultants can project manage the process for you.
+Whereas, for manufacturers with large numbers of products, it may be more cost-efficient to invest in a software solution and training-up in-house staff to conduct the LCAs.

 Why choose Blue Marble?

 - We have a substantial track record of delivering valuable EPDs for dozens of manufacturers in the construction sector.
-We pride ourselves on delivering quality work and many of our clients have continued to publish additional EPDs using our services.
+Further, we pride ourselves on delivering quality work and many of our clients have continued to publish additional EPDs using our services.

-- We recognise the cost associated with EPDs can be burdensome for some manufacturers, we like to think we are the most cost-effective consultancy on the market.
-We always look for the most commercially sensible option for our clients.
+- We recognise the cost associated with EPDs can be burdensome for some manufacturers, and we like to think we are the most cost-effective consultancy on the market.
+So we always look for the most commercially sensible option for our clients.

-- We are agnostic towards program operator and LCA software and choose the best solution for our clients on the basis of cost, time and quality.
-We work internationally and can support clients with complex supply chains.
+- We are agnostic towards program operator and LCA software, in order to choose the best solution for our clients on the basis of cost, time and quality.
+We work internationally, meaning we can support clients with complex supply chains.

-- We bring expertise from beyond the construction sector and can bring the skills of the wider Blue Marble team to bear to support our clients’ broader sustainability requirements.
+- We bring expertise from beyond the construction sector, and in particular can bring the skills of the wider Blue Marble team to bear to support our clients’ broader sustainability requirements.

 Amron Architectural – using Environmental Product Declarations (EPDs) to maintain a competitive advantage